thegetty/quire-docs/content/guide/pages-plain-text.md

 ## Using Shortcodes to Add Features

 Quire adds a number of specialty shortcodes which extend the functionality and possibilities of plain text markup.
-While Hugo[&] has a number of built-in shortcodes, which can also work in Quire, Quire-specific shortcodes always start with a `q`.
+While {{< q-glossary "Hugo" >}} has a number of built-in shortcodes, which can also work in Quire, Quire-specific shortcodes always start with a `q`.

 Shortcodes are always formatted with a combination of curly brackets and angle brackets, with the name of the shortcode inside (`{{</* shortcode */>}}`) and often with some additional information in quotes.
 The example below inserts a figure in your document, matching a corresponding `id` with figure information stored in the publication’s `figures.yml` file.